JoshuaWanje/introduction-to-Aiconcept/README.md

 **AI Ethics** is a multidisciplinary field focused on the moral principles and guidelines required to design, deploy, and govern artificial intelligence responsibly

 ### Core Principles of Ethical AI
--Fairness & Equity
+ - Fairness & Equity
--Privacy & Security
+ - Privacy & Security
--Accountability
+ - Accountability

 ### Why AI Ethics Matters
 Without ethical oversight, AI can cause severe real-world harm, including discrimination in recruitment, biased judicial or law enforcement decisions, and the spread of inaccurate or harmful generative content.
 Failing to uphold ethical standards can also expose organizations to steep legal penalties, loss of user trust, and major reputational damage